Coconut milk: Milk substitutes

 Processed coconut milk can be used as a substitute for milk beverages, usually marketed as "coconut milk beverage".
-They are sometimes confusingly also simply labeled as "coconut milk", though they are not the same product as coconut milk used for cooking (which are not meant for drinking).
+They are sometimes confusingly also simply labeled as "coconut milk", though they are not the same product as coconut milk used for cooking (which is not meant for drinking).
 Milk substitutes from coconut are basically coconut milk diluted with water or coconut skim milk with additives.
 They contain less fat and fewer calories than milk, but also less protein.
 They contain high amounts of potassium and are good sources of fiber and iron.
 They are also commonly fortified with vitamin D and calcium.

 Filled milk

 Coconut milk is also used widely for filled milk products.
 It is blended with milk (usually skim milk or powdered milk) for its vegetable oils and proteins which act as substitutes for expensive butterfat in some processed milk products.
-They include low fat filled milk, evaporated reconstituted milk, and sweetened condensed milk.
+They include low-fat filled milk, evaporated reconstituted milk, and sweetened condensed milk.